IGG Abbreviation Guide

 Ticket – Ladybirds have a Ticket outlining their Ladybird Journey

-Trainer – an experienced Leader who has fulfil the criteria and is willing to sharing her knowledge with other Leaders at formal and informal training events
+Trainer – an experienced Leader who has fulfilled the criteria and is willing to share her knowledge with other Leaders at formal and informal training events

 Travel Folder – Guides have a Travel Folder for recording their Journey.
-It also outlines the Journey Programme and Interest Badge for them to choose from
+It also outlines the Journey Programme and Interest Badges for them to choose from

 Travel Guide – is the publication for all Leaders.
-It outlines the Journey Programmes for Ladybirds/Brownies/Guides/Senior Branch Members so Leader can understand and appreciate the whole journey the girl can travel on whilst a member of IGG
+It outlines the Journey Programmes for Ladybirds/Brownies/Guides/Senior Branch members so Leaders can understand and appreciate the whole journey the girl can travel on whilst a member of IGG

-Travel Journal – Senior Branch folder outlining the various Pathways they can take in their Journey Programme
+Travel Journal – Senior Branch folder outlining the various Pathways Senior Branch members can take in their Journey Programme

-Treasures – as a Guide completes each part of the four years in her Branch Journey Programme, she is an explore collecting treasures to mark her accomplishments
+Treasures – as a Guide completes each part of the four years in her Branch Journey Programme, she is an explorer collecting treasures to mark her accomplishments

 Trefoil – a three-part emblem, representing the three parts of the Promise.

-Trefoil Guild – is a group withing IGG for women who cannot make the weekly commitment but still have skills to offer and enjoy meeting up to share ideas and do activities.
+Trefoil Guild – is a group within IGG for women who cannot make the weekly commitment but still have skills to offer and enjoy meeting up to share ideas and do activities.